SOlaCoder005/coca-women-wellness/docs/data-docs/refs.md

 # Reference List

-Below are a list of references that has aided the programmer's knowledge and understanding of coding principles which has helped build the Coca Women Wellness website.
+Below are a list of references that has aided my knowledge and understanding of coding principles which has helped build the Coca Women Wellness website.

 -	BBC.co.uk.
 2009. ”Rastafari at a glance”. [online].
 Available at: https://www.bbc.co.uk/religion/religions/rastafari/ataglance/glance.shtml#:~:text=Rastafarian%20colours&text=Red%20signifies%20the%20blood%20of,the%20Africans%20who%20initiated%20Rastafari (Accessed: 07/05/21)
 -	Britannica.com.
 2021. [online].
 Available at: https://www.britannica.com/topic/Oshun (Accessed:07/05/21).